TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

    <INCLUDE_TYPOSCRIPT: source="FILE:fileadmin/html/mainmenu_typoscript.txt">

-- It must have its own line in the TypoScript template, otherwise it is not recognized.
+- It must have its own line in the `TypoScript`:pn: template, otherwise it is not recognized.

-- It is processed BEFORE any parsing of TypoScript (contrary to conditions) and therefore does not care about the nesting of confinements within the TypoScript code.
+- It is processed BEFORE any parsing of `TypoScript`:pn: (contrary to conditions) and therefore does not care about the nesting of confinements within the `TypoScript`:pn: code.

 The "source" parameter points to the source of the included content.
 The string before the first ":" (in the example it is the word "FILE")